prajjwal1/fluence/README.md

 Please head to this [link](prajjwal1.github.io/fluence) to learn how you can integrate fluence with your workflow

 ## Usage
 Right now, it consists of major adaptive computation approaches which have been tested with transformers.
-Fluence is easy to use.
 Here are some of the examples

 ### Using Adaptive Attention Span